weijiekoh/mixer/README.md

 1. A user interface which allows:

-    - One deposit of 0.1 ETH per account per day.
-This is enforced only by the UI.
+    - One deposit per day.

     - Immediate withdrawals in case the user wants their ETH back at the cost of privacy.

     - Automatic ETH withdrawal if the user keeps the page open till midnight UTC.

     - One-click ETH withdrawal if the user closes the page and comes back to this site after midnight.

 2. A backend server with one JSON-RPC 2.0 endpoint, `mixer_mix()`, which: